 - Students who have passed the appropriate remedial coursework at another college or university.

-*Students who apply for STEM programs or who have taken high school Pre-Calculus or Calculus sit for CCM's College Level Math (CLM) exam.
-The CLM exam will allow the student to test directly into college-level Pre-Calculus or Calculus without having college algebra and/or college level pre-calculus courses.
+*All Students who are exempt from the Math section of the placement test should sit for CCM's College Level Math (CLM) exam.
+The CLM exam will allow the student to test directly into college-level Pre-Calculus or Calculus without having college algebra and/or college level pre-calculus courses. .
+Students who apply for STEM programs and are exempt from the Math section of the placement test are required to take the CLM exam.

 Basic Skills Remediation Requirements